klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ## Sending KLAY at a glance <a id="sending-klay-at-a-glance"></a>

-A simple example of using a `keystore file` to send KLAY with a value transfer transaction.
+This section describes a simple example of using a `keystore file` to send KLAY with a value transfer transaction.
 The keystore file can be created in [Klaytn Wallet](../../../toolkit/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).
 If you need KLAY for testing, you can get Baobab testnet KLAY from the [Klaytn Wallet](../../../toolkit/klaytn-wallet.md#how-to-receive-baobab-testnet-klay).

 ```javascript
 const fs = require('fs')